lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.

-The Rule ID the SCHC identifies are:
+The Rule IDs identified are:
 * In the SCHC C/D context the Rule used to keep the Field Description of the header packet.

-* In SCHC Fragmentation the specific modes and settings.
+* In SCHC Fragmentation to identify the specific modes and settings.
+In bidirectional fragmentation at least two Rules Id are needed.

 * And at least one Rule ID may be reserved to the case where no SCHC C/D nor SCHC fragmentation were possible.

 # Static Context Header Compression